How far can I identify targets with the AGM Varmint V2 LRF 35-384?

 Can I use this thermal scope in heavy rain or snow?

 Absolutely.
-The IP67 waterproof rating protects against submersion up to 1 meter for 30 minutes, and thermal imaging penetrates rain, snow, and fog better than traditional night vision.
+The IP67 waterproof rating protects against submersion to a depth of 1 meter for 30 minutes, and thermal imaging penetrates rain, snow, and fog better than traditional night vision.

 How long does the battery last in cold weather?